 How do I change the access URLs for my application?

-By default, when you deploy your service on Google App Engine, it will be accessible at [your-application-id].appspot.com.
+By default, when you deploy your service on Google App Engine, your service is accessible at your-application-id.appspot.com.

-In order to provide a stronger brand experience for your application, you can also make this application available at [my-brand].com or www.[my-brand].com using these steps:
+To provide a stronger brand experience for your application, you may also want that application to be available at my-brand.com or www.my-brand.com using these steps:

 - Sign in to the Google Admin console.

 - Click Company profile > Custom URLs.